 If you want to offer children a challenge add in chopsticks or small tongs.
 My favorite ones are Zoo Sticks.

 Books About Vegetables

 Monsters Don’t Eat Broccoli by Barbara Jean Hicks is a really cute book about what monsters will and won’t eat.
 They will eat wheels and tractors; they will not eat broccoli.
 My son got into the repeating refrain ” Fum, foe, fie, fee, monsters don’t eat broccoli!”
 In the end, the monsters are really a set of siblings with all sorts of food on their plates including broccoli.
 It was a fun way of opening up a talk about what foods we like and why trying new things is a good thing.
-Halloween is filled with treats, and I’ll sneak veggies in wherever I can including bedtime reading!
+With all the Halloween treats, I’ll sneak veggies in wherever I can including bedtime reading!

 Carrot Soup by John Segal is a cute book about planting a garden, in this case, carrots, tending it and then reaping the rewards or maybe not.
-Rabbit carefully planned out his garden, took care of it but when it was time to gather all the carrots they were all gone!
-Throughout the pages there are hints to where the carrots might be, your child will likely figure it out before Rabbit does.
+Rabbit carefully planned out his garden and took care of it.
+But when it was time to gather all the carrots, they were all gone!
+Throughout the pages there are hints to where the carrots might be.
+Your child will likely figure it out before Rabbit does.
 My son liked this book when he was a preschooler, and I loved reading it with him as he was rather exasperated that the Rabbit couldn’t figure out the mystery!